gpiriou/morpho-ledger-plugin/README.md

 Once installed you should be able to open the ethereum app and land on the "Application is ready" screen.

-`cd ../nested-ledger-plugin/`
+`cd ../morpho-ledger-plugin/`

 `make load BOLOS_SDK=$NANOS_SDK` to load the plugin.

 Send APDU's to the ledger with this alias:

-`ledger='cat <path>/plugin_dev/nested-ledger-plugin/tests/apdu/"$1" | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`
+`ledger='cat <path>/plugin_dev/morpho-ledger-plugin/tests/apdu/"$1".apdu | sudo -E python3 -m ledgerblue.runScript --targetId 0x310004 --apdu'`

 Open the plugin.

-`ledger transferFrom` to send the APDU's contained in the file to the ledger.
+`ledger borrow_wbtc` to send the APDU's contained in the file to the ledger.

 # Plugin modifications: